go crazy, crazy, crazy for pornographic zayn malik fanzine, 'solo'

 What inspired the pastel-hued, pornographic aesthetic?

-I feel like art that is categorised as pornography can still be harsh.
+I feel like art that is categorized as pornography can still be harsh.
 I actually identify as asexual and it's my first time working with and releasing x-rated content so maybe it's a way for me to feel more comfortable with making it.
 I guess it can feel a little more playful and not taken so seriously.

 Why did you decide to combine fandom with fantasy?

 I don't believe any fan base stops at only what they see.
 Every devoted fan thinks what could happen one day and so on.
 There's so much creativity in fandoms - tons of fan fiction on forums of ongoing stories about celebrities they might not meet but have a deep connection with.
-It can be therapeutic and comforting really.
+It can be therapeutic and comforting, really.
 I might not be doing anything that different with this project, but just isolating what people are already doing with those stories and presenting it in a different way.

-You're also the founder of Teen Witch, a magazine that "puts BOP and J-17 through a kaleidoscope, aiming to honour and give praise to the gay and trans youth underground scene."
+You're also the founder of Teen Witch, a magazine that "puts BOP and J-17 through a kaleidoscope, aiming to honor and give praise to the gay and trans youth underground scene."
 What is it about dismantling the teenage dream that appeals to you?

 I think it goes along with people believing what an idol actually is.
-They're built up into what the audience want, which is this perfect person, music or art, then realising that that person isn't like any of that.
+They're built up into what the audience want, which is this perfect person, music or art, then realizing that that person isn't like any of that.
 There are a lot of facades in pop music that can be very damaging on both ends.
 It was an effort in getting teens to see that they can look up to peers like them that are doing cool things, making pop music and art that is easily attainable.
 I wanted it to serve as a guide to the more underground things going on mostly on the internet.
 Events and styles can happen so quickly on the web, it was nice to have a way of documenting a moment in time.

 It's clear the bubblegum-pop style of teen magazines is a big influence on your work.
 What is it about that coming-of-age period that you find so inspiring?